 Steve maintains an active litigation practice primarily for business and municipal clients and has handled numerous groundbreaking matters with local and national implications.
-For example, he recently successfully defended a conspiracy and anti-SLAPP case brought by Ralph Nader against the Democratic National Committee and John Kerry.
-He was counsel to the City of Augusta in the Law Court's most recent public sector labor case redefining status quo when collective bargaining agreements expire.
+For example, he successfully defended a conspiracy and anti-SLAPP case brought by Ralph Nader against the Democratic National Committee and John Kerry.
+He was counsel to the City of Augusta in the Law Court's public sector labor case redefining status quo when collective bargaining agreements expire.
 He was successful at the United States Court of Appeals for the First Circuit defending the constitutionality of a parade and mass gathering ordinance.
 He handled a significant challenge to Maine's medical marijuana laws.
-He acted as the de facto town manager of the Town of Chelsea when the First Selectman was arrested and later convicted of numerous federal corruption changes.
-He has also handled a number of contested probate matters and will challenges.
+He acted as the de facto town manager of the Town of Chelsea when the First Selectman was arrested and later convicted of numerous federal corruption charges.

 He also has an extensive probate litigation background.
 He has handled will contests, challenges to a personal representative's handling of estates, validity of probate instruments and disputes among beneficiaries.
 Mr. Langsdorf has practiced in many of Maine's probate courts and successfully defended probate appeals to the Maine Superior Judicial Court.